 - 7 grams protein (2 tablespoons)

 For a plant-based protein source that is loved by many, natural peanut butter is the way to go.
 You can enjoy it in a classic peanut butter and jelly sandwich, use it as an ingredient in a Peanut Dressing, or whip up some Peanut Butter Energy Balls for a quick nosh while on the go.
 Not a fan of peanuts or looking for other options?
 Other nut butters and seed butters also provide comparable amounts of protein.

 - 8 grams protein (1 cup cooked)

 Pasta is often considered the carb source, but a 2-ounce serving of classic semolina pasta provides almost as much protein as one large egg!
-Top your pasta with some Quick Meat Sauce or enjoy a dish of Italian Sausage & Kale Pasta for even more protein per bite.
+Top your pasta with some Quick Meat Sauce or enjoy a bowl of One-Pot Italian Sausage & Kale Pasta for even more protein per bite.
 Looking for meatless pairings to go along with your pasta?
 Our recommendations for plant-based protein toppings for pasta will not disappoint.

 7. Cottage Cheese

 Creamy cottage cheese is a natural source of protein that is easy to include in a balanced diet.
 And using it in recipes like Creamy Spinach Dip and Florentine Lasagna Roll-Ups helps keep the protein content high without the need to add any meat.

 For the ultimate plant-based protein, turn to hearty lentils.
 Not only are they loaded with this key macro, but they are packed with antioxidants, fiber, vitamins and minerals.
 From a cozy Vegan Lentil Soup to a Lentil Bowl with Fried Eggs & Greens, enjoying lentils can be a delicious way to get protein into your diet.